Call4Cloud | MMP-C | Autopilot | Device Preparation

 ReconstructQueueAndExecute: The Last Crusade for Declared Configuration Recovery

 This blog post will be the fifth in the WinDC Refresh Schedule series.
-In this blog post, I am going to zoom into what happens when somehow we run into some corrupted Declarative Documents.
+In it, I will zoom into what happens when we run into corrupted Declarative Documents.
 I will try to explain how the Declared Configuration Service (dcsvc.dll) and the Orchestrator will take care of it!

 I will divide this blog into multiple parts.
 If you already know how the device “checks in” to MMP-C with a 1224 alert, you could skip the first 3 parts.
 (Or maybe not, as they contain a bit more details than I showed you in earlier blogs)